-The Challenge aims to create flagship walking initiatives in cities, which focus on placemaking and liveability.
-113 cities have registered for this Challenge to reimagine their streets as public spaces through the lens of economic regeneration, safety, and child-friendly interventions, in order to ensure a green recovery from COVID-19.
+The Challenge aims to create flagship walking initiatives in cities which focus on placemaking and liveability.
+113 Cities have registered for this.
+Cities will be required to reimagine their streets as public spaces through the lens of economic regeneration, safety, and child-friendly interventions, in order to ensure a green recovery from COVID-19.

-The city-led design competition aims to crowdsource innovative ideas for designing and testing the pilot interventions through quick, low-cost solutions.
+The city led design competition aims to crowdsource innovative ideas for designing and testing pilot interventions through quick, low cost solutions.